Python Production Environment (PyPE)

 - Access to TEST, QUAL, BETA, and PROD mainframe data environments

-- Access to any external database, including ITS-hosted MySQL databases
+- Access to any external database, including ITS-hosted MySQL and Oracle databases

-- A supported bundle of Python libraries for quick setup of developer workstations
+- A virtual machine for quick setup of developer workstations

 - Availability of PyPE deployment service: 98.76%